logicalclocks/hopsworks-tutorials/advanced_tutorials/bitcoin/README.md

 ## **🗒️ This whole tutorial is divided into the next parts:**
 1. **Feature Backfill**: How to load, engineer and create feature groups.
 2. **Feature Pipeline**: How to parse new data and insert into feature groups.
-3. **Training Pipeline**: How to build a feature view, training dataset split, train a model and save it in the Model Registry.
+3. **Training Pipeline**: How to build a feature view, training dataset split, train, save and deploy a model.
-4. **Inference Pipeline**: How to retrieve a trained model from the model registry and use it for batch inference.
+4. **Inference Pipeline**: How to retrieve a deployment from the model registry and use it for batch inference.
 5. Deploy a Streamlit app.